History of baseball outside the United States: Brazil

 In the early 20th century, American immigrants working on the implementation of electricity and phone lines in Brazil introduced baseball to the country.
 At the same time, the Japanese immigrants popularized the sport in the states of São Paulo and Paraná.
 In the 1910s, the country had an amateur league.
 Popularity waned during World War II, as the Brazilian government vetted public demonstrations of the culture of Axis powers countries, and the Japanese colony was still the biggest baseball market.
 Afterwards, a São Paulo confederation was founded in 1946, and in the 1960s and 1970s Japanese companies with Brazilian operations funded visits of the baseball national teams of traditional countries such as the United States, Japan and Panama.
 Baseball is still mostly restricted to Japanese Brazilians, some of whom wound up playing on Nippon Professional Baseball or the Japanese minor leagues.
+As of 2024, the Japanese government funds coaches for semi-pro baseball leagues in Brazil.

 Yan Gomes, drafted by the Toronto Blue Jays in 2009, became in 2012 the first Brazilian-born player in the MLB.
 The Blue Jays had previously signed two Brazilians on their minor league affiliates, José Pett and Jo Matumoto.

 The Brazilian governing body of baseball is the Confederação Brasileira de Beisebol e Softbol, founded in 1990.